carbon-design-system/carbon-components-react/src/components/UIShell/README.md

     * `HeaderMenu`: used to display a menu in the nav
     * `HeaderMenuItem`: used to display a menu item, often a link
 * `SideNav`: used to render the container for the side navigation of a page
+  * `SideNavHeader`: used to render the top bar in the side navigation
-  * `SideNavTitleBar`: renders the title for the side nav
+    * `SideNavDetails`: renders the title for the side nav
+      * `SideNavSwitcher`: provides an optional tool to handle switching at the top-level
-  * `SideNavItems`: container for all the items you can place in the side nav
+  * `SideNavItems`: used for rendering items in the sub nav
+    * `SideNavLink`: renders a link in the side nav
-    * `SideNavCategory`: render a category for the side nav
+    * `SideNavMenu`: renders a collapsible menu in the side nav
-      * `SideNavCategoryitem`: render an item in a category for the side nav
+      * `SideNavMenuItem`: renders a link in a side nav menu